 Dr. Krajewski’s scientific interests concern measuring, modeling, and forecasting precipitation using radar and satellite remote sensing.
 His current research focuses on understanding the genesis of floods through field experimentation and modeling, and the quantification of uncertainty in hydrologic prediction at a range of temporal and spatial scales.
 Dr. Krajewski has published more than 200 papers in refereed journals.

 He is Fellow of the American Geophysical Union and the American Meteorological Society.
 He has served on numerous committees and panels of these and other professional organizations, and on the editorial boards of several journals.
 He was Editor of Advances in Water Resources.
 In 2012 he was Chair of the Board of Directors of the Consortium of Universities for the Advancement of Hydrologic Science, Inc. In 2012 he received University of Iowa Graduate College Outstanding Faculty Mentor Award in Mathematical and Physical Sciences and Engineering.
+In 2018 he received the AMS Hydrologic Sciences Medal.

 Corey Markfort is an Assistant Professor in the Department of Civil and Environmental Engineering.
 He is also Faculty Research Engineer and head of the Environmental Fluid Mechanics and Renewable Energy (EFRE) Laboratory at IIHR – Hydroscience & Engineering.
 His research focus is on improving measurement and prediction of environmental boundary-layers, with applications to air and water resource sustainability, land-atmosphere and air-water interactions, and renewable energy.
 In particular, his group studies the atmospheric boundary layer, and interactions with aquatic systems to better characterize interfacial fluxes mediated by turbulence in complex heterogeneous terrain to improve environmental prediction and optimize sustainable renewable energy potential.